craftcms/cms/docs/element-queries.md

 ### `scalar()`

 Returns the first column’s value of the first matching element.

-> {note} By default the first column will be the element’s ID, but you can customize that with the `select()` param.
+By default that will be the element’s ID, but you can customize that with the `select()` param.

 #### PHP